 - Middlesex believes that a college education should be available to everyone.
 It is committed to providing excellence in teaching as well as personal support in developing the genius of each student.
 The educational goal of the college is to promote understanding, learning, ethics, and self-discipline by encouraging critical thinking.
 Faculty and staff are dedicated to helping students achieve their academic, professional and career potentials.
 This support is a continual process that recognizes student diversity in both background and learning ability.

-The teacher population of 105 teachers has stayed relatively flat over five years.
+The teacher population of 105 teachers has grown by 19% over five years.

 |Middlesex Community College||(CT) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: Mixed Transfer/Vocational & Technical-Mixed Traditional/Nontraditional||Associate's Colleges: Mixed Transfer/Vocational & Technical-High Traditional|